emk/hierogloss/README.md

 **WORK IN PROGRESS.
 Future releases may change how things work.**

+Hierogloss is a set of extensions for the [Kramdown][] gem for people working with hieroglyphs.
 Hierogloss allows you to mix glossed hieroglyphic texts with Markdown-style formatting.
-For example, you can write:
+For example, you can
+write:

     # Disjunction in Middle Egyptian